The World’s Oldest Math Major

 First, although I have undergraduate and graduate degrees in non-Math subjects, I’m technically a visiting student at the local community college.
-So, if you object to someone non-matriculated declaring a major, you may feel I haven’t lived up to your expectations.
+So, if you don’t like the idea of some non-matriculated old guy declaring a major, you may feel I haven’t lived up to your expectations.

 The second disclaimer here is that I haven’t gone out and scoured the world’s universities to see if some old codger, older and codgerlier than me, is working toward a math degree.
 So it’s not like I can give you a proof – and certainly not a mathematical one – that I’m the world’s oldest math major.